reproto/reproto/README.md

 This is the home of `reproto`, a system for managing JSON schemas.

+If you want to take the system for a leasurely spin, please go to <https://reproto.github.io>.

 `reproto` is the following things:

 * A custom [interface description language] that permits describing the schema of JSON and